krscoolhub/Python_assingment/README.md

 Q31.
 How can you delete entire string at once?

-ANS: To clear or remove a string, you assign an empty string or use the del statement,
+ANS: To clear or remove a string, you assign an empty string or use the del statement. eg.... string = "Big Data iNeuron" del string print(string)

 Q32.
 What is escape sequence?
+Ans:
+An escape sequence is a sequence of characters that, when used inside a character or string, does not represent itself but is converted into another character or series of characters.
+So escape sequences are formed using two things: the first is a backslash (\\), and the second is the set of one or more characters following that backslash (\\).

 Q33.
 How can you print the below string?
 ```